How Often Should You Post on Social Media in 2020?

 - Ask questions in your captions to get your audience to engage with you

 Like Todoist does on LinkedIn:

 - Add emojis and lines break to your captions to make it easy to read

 Grammarly does this pretty well.
 Have a look:

 Summing up, favour quality over quantity when deciding how often to post on social media.
 Make sure you’re consistent in actively showing up on social and providing value.
 One thing to keep in mind as we wrap the guide though: this prevailing pandemic has disrupted most of 2020’s plans.

 It has changed the answer to how often should you post on social media as well.
 The quarantine has increased social media consumption, so it’s okay if you post thrice instead of twice in a day to better connect with your audience.

 That said, it’s important to keep in mind that you need to be thoughtful about what you post during this crisis.
+Use content discovery to stay updated with latest and trendy content worldwide.
 Sometimes, it’s best to be quiet.
 Other times, it’s important you pause your scheduled posts and tweak your social media strategy to better deal with the situation.